-By Caroline Sefton and Rob Baker, Case Officers at the Fundraising Regulator
+Caroline Sefton, former Case Officer, and Rob Baker, Case Officer at the Fundraising Regulator

 Being sorry should be easy.
 But – as we can all find – according to the well-known song, ‘sorry seems to be the hardest word’.

 As Case Officers, we investigate complaints about fundraising where these cannot be resolved by organisations themselves.
 Our experience, reflected in the Fundraising Regulator’s Annual Complaints Report 2019/20, is that organisations can improve their complaint handling in general and, in particular, the way they say sorry.

 Though handling a complaint well will not always guarantee that a complainant will be satisfied with the outcome, it is important to remember that people generally respond positively when apologies for letting them down are sincere.
 Being able to say sorry in the right way is fundamental to meeting the fundraising standards in the Code of Fundraising Practice.

 Learning from the complaints we have handled, here are our four steps for making a ‘good sorry’.

 Even if you feel you have done everything right, try not to feel indignant or take things personally.
 For example, it can be better to start a message with a phrase like ‘Thank you for contacting us’ rather than ‘You are complaining that’, which can sound blunt or accusatory to the recipient.